jeromecoupe/equalday-2021/README.md

-# Eleventy Starter kit

-Starter kit for Eleventy projects.
+# Equal Day 2021

-Using NPM scripts and Webpack as build tools.
+Using NPM scripts and esbuild as build tools.

 ## Install